 Mie Prefecture is located between the Kinki and Chukyo Regions and consists of five areas - Hokusei, Iga, Chunansei, Ise-Shima, and Higashiki-Shu.

-The Ise-Shima area most well-known for Ise Grand Shrine, which has been a popular destination in Ise since the Edo period.
+The Ise-Shima area is most well-known for Ise Grand Shrine, a popular destination in Ise since the Edo period.
 Ago Bay, in the southern part of Ise-Shima, has a flourishing pearl harvesting industry.

 From historical spots to cutting-edge technology, Mie Prefecture is a place where you can get to know the wide range of attractions that Japan has to offer.

 What's the Best Way to Get to Tourist Spots in Mie?

 From Kansai International Airport, it takes approximately 2 hours and 30 minutes via the Nankai and Kintetsu railways to reach Ise City, where Ise Grand Shrine is located.